What is a personal grievance at work, and when should you raise one?

 What are some examples of grievances?

-There's many reasons that an employee might need to raise a grievance.
-Some of these might include being:
+There are many reasons that an employee might need to raise a grievance.
+Some examples include:

 "People don’t leave bad jobs, they leave bad bosses" - Unknown